CRM For Wholesalers

 What is wholesale CRM?

-A wholesale CRM is a software system that can help a wholesaler or wholesale distribution company to streamline their day to day.
+A wholesale CRM is a software solutions system that can help a wholesaler or wholesale distribution company to streamline their day to day.
 The system helps by integrating with other systems that a wholesaler may use to create a central spot for all sales, marketing, and customer communication.
 CRM stands for customer relationship management, so it functions primarily to maintain customer relationships and keep the sales for a company strong so that they can continue to succeed.

 Which is the best CRM for sales?